actualmanx/SpaceMap-WarpCell-Calculator-DualUnivese/README.md

 Link Screen then Core

+Copy the code from Paste-Lua-Code-from-Clipboard and paste into the Programming board.

+turn on programming board or use a switch or my favorite, detection zone.

-This is not mine i found it on the net from MastersOfAll i have only updated it and uploaded here for safe keeping
+This is not mine i found it on the net from MasterOfAll i have only updated it and uploaded here for safe keeping